fyurisich/Harbor_oop_manual/example/minigui/readme.md

 # Object-Oriented Programming in Harbour: A Comprehensive Manual

-OOP examples, with the graphical interface
+OOP examples, with the graphical interface GUI